The University of Louisiana at Lafayette Degree Programs

 The current in-state resident tuition per semester at UL is $5,407, while for an out-of-state student, the rate is $19,135.
 This difference between tuition costs reflects the financial support provided by the state of Louisiana to its educational institutions.
 All other costs to pursue an education at UL are equal between the in-state and out-of-state students.
 All online students are considered as in-state residents.

 UL is the cheapest educational institution in Louisiana.
-That factor, on top of the excellence that LU provides in education, draws students from every section of the state and beyond.
-Graduates from LU find employment easily as the reputation of the school grows.
+That factor, on top of the excellence that UL provides in education, draws students from every section of the state and beyond.
+Graduates from UL find employment easily as the reputation of the school grows.
 Those who receive a degree at the University of Louisiana at Lafayette have an incredible future in whatever field they choose to study.